 How do I know if it’s the right fit for me?

-You primarily get around by walking, biking or transit but would sometimes like the convenience of access to a car for trips around the city.
-You want the convenience of access to a second car without the added cost.
-You don’t own or are thinking of selling your car.
-You are paying a lot for parking or your building doesn’t provide parking.
+You primarily get around by walking, biking, or transit but would sometimes like the convenience of access to a car.
+Or maybe you want access to a second car without the added cost.
+Perhaps you don’t own or are thinking of selling your car.
+Carsharing also works well for those living centrally who are paying a lot for parking or whose building doesn’t provide parking.

 What are the environmental benefits of carsharing?

-In general, the environmental benefits of carsharing for the individual and society include less traffic congestion and reduced need for parking due to fewer vehicles on the road and fewer vehicle km travelled (VKT) as members choose carefully when to drive (due to low fixed cost and high variable costs of carsharing), which means fewer Greenhouse Gas (GHG) emissions and air pollutants; increased use of transit, walking and cycling to limit vehicle use.
+In general, the environmental benefits of carsharing for the individual and society include less traffic congestion and reduced need for parking.
+Carsharing encourages members to choose when they drive more carefully, which means fewer vehicles on the road and fewer vehicle km travelled.
+This leads to fewer Greenhouse Gas emissions and air pollutants.
+Peg City members use transit, walk, and cycle more than the average Winnipegger.